patriciogonzalezvivo/eyeo16/README.md

 [![](imgs/mapzen-team.gif)](https://mapzen.com/about/#team)

 note:
-I have the **privilege of working with a stellar line up of some of the best professionals in the field**, doing what I love the most... shaders.
+I have the **privilege of working with a stellar line up of some of the best professionals in the field**.
+There I work as a graphic engineer.

 --